Meet the Teacher

 Enjoy (or Cringe) at Mr. Hoggatt's Hoggattisms and Professional Pet Peeves.

-See Mr. Hoggatt's first teaching assignment, this update, and another update.
+See Mr. Hoggatt's first teaching assignment,

 Visit Mr. Hoggatt's first school.